johanvandegriff/multibot/v2/README.md

 TWITCH_BOT_OAUTH_TOKEN=oauth:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 TWITCH_CLIENT_ID=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 TWITCH_SECRET=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-YOUTUBE_API_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

 Replace all the secrets as described in the [main README](../README.md), ignoring the ones starting with `BUCKET_` since this version doesn't use a bucket.

 Then run it in the terminal by changing into the v2 directory with `cd v2` and building/running the docker images with `./build.sh`

 Navigate to `http://localhost` in your browser to see the app.
-The main page is hosted by `main-container` and the streamer pages are hosted by instances of `tenant-container`.
+The main page is hosted by `main-container`, which also has a router that proxys the streamer pages to the individual instances of `tenant-container`.
 They share data such as login sessions through a redis `state-db` container.
-The `router-container` handles sending the different URLs to the different containers.
+When deploying, it is important to note that the main container can have replicas, but each tenant container can only have 1 instance because of the nature of the live chat connections.